xero/boxart/README.md

 * https://x-e.ro
 * https://xero.style

-_but it's based on lots of other peoples amazing work!_
+__but it's based on lots of other peoples amazing work!__

-all images were scraped from [screenscraper.fr](https://screenscraper.fr), a wonderful community project to archive and share this portion of gaming history. please [donate](https://patreon.com/screenscraper) and contribute, like i do.
+all images are from [screenscraper.fr](https://screenscraper.fr), a wonderful community project to archive and share this portion of gaming history. please [donate](https://patreon.com/screenscraper) and contribute, like i do.

-_though this project is designed so you don't need to scrape your own so... :upside_down_face:_
+_though this project is designed so you don't need to scrape your own so..._ :upside_down_face:

 remixed arcade cabinet graphics originally by [moon](https://github.com/Universal-Rom-Tools/Universal-XML-Scraper/blob/master/Mix/Arcade%20(moon).zip), and released as freeware.